Joachim Andersen (footballer): International career

 He represented Denmark at U16, U17, U19, U20, and U21 levels before he was called up to the senior team for matches against Kosovo and Switzerland in March 2019.
 On 15 October 2019, he earned his first national team cap when Denmark beat Luxembourg 4–0.

 On 25 May 2021, Andersen was included in the squad for UEFA Euro 2020.

-On 7 November 2022, he was included in the squad for the FIFA World Cup 2022.
+On 7 November 2022, he was named in the squad for the FIFA World Cup 2022.

+On 30 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+In the round of 16 match against Germany, he had a goal disallowed for offside and later conceded a penalty for handling a cross, as the game concluded with a 2–0 defeat.

+During 2026 FIFA World Cup qualification, Andersen scored his first goal for the national team in a 3–1 victory over Greece on 12 October 2025.

 Style of play

-Andersen is considered a great ball playing defender with the ability to play in both right and left side of the central defense and even in defensive midfield.
-In the 2018–19 season, Inter Milan midfielder Marcelo Brozović was the only player in Serie A with more accurate long passes than Andersen.
+Andersen is considered a ball-playing defender with the ability to play on both right and left side of the central defence and even in defensive midfield.
+In the 2018–19 season, Inter Milan midfielder Marcelo Brozović was the only player in Serie A with more accurate long-passes than Andersen.